aerobus-open-source/aerobus/paper.md

 Hardware vendors provide high-performance libraries such as [@wang2014intel], but implementation is often hidden and not extensible.

 Some others can provide vectorized functions, such as @vml does.
 But libraries like VML are highly tight to one architecture by their use of intrinsic or inline assembly.
 In addition, they only provide a restricted list of math functions and do not expose capabilities to generate high-performance versions of other functions such as `arctanh`.
 It is the same for the standard library compiled with `-Ofast`: it generates a vectorized version of some functions (such as exp) but with no control of precision and no extensibility.
+In addition, `fast-math` versions are compiler and architecture dependent, which can be a problem for results reproducibility.

-`Aerobus` provides automatic generation of such functions, in a hardware-independent way.
+`Aerobus` provides automatic generation of such functions, in a hardware-independent way, as tested on x86 and CUDA platforms.
 In addition, `Aerobus` provides a way to control the precision of the generated function by changing the degree of Taylor expansion, which can't be used in competing libraries without reimplementing the whole function.

 ## Mathematic definitions

 For the sake of completeness, we give basic definitions of the mathematical concepts which the library deals with.
-However, readers desiring complete and rigorous definitions of the concepts explained below should refer to some mathematical books on algebra, such as @lang2012algebra or @bourbaki2013algebra.
+However, readers desiring complete and rigorous definitions of the concepts explained below should refer to a mathematical book on algebra, such as @lang2012algebra or @bourbaki2013algebra.

 A `ring` $\mathbb{A}$ is a nonempty set with two internal laws, addition and multiplication.
 There is a neutral element for both, zero and one.
 Addition is commutative and associative and every element $x$ has an inverse $-x$.
 Multiplication is commutative, associative and distributive over addition, meaning that $a(b+c) = ab+ac$ for every $a, b, c$ element.
 We call it `discrete` if it is countable.

-An `integral domain` is a ring with one additional property.
-For every elements $a, b, c$ such as $ab = ac$, then either $a = 0$ or $b = c$.
+A `integral domain` is a ring with one additional property.
+For every element $a, b, c$ such as $ab = ac$, then either $a = 0$ or $b = c$.
 Such a ring is not always a field, such as $\mathbb{Z}$ shows it.

 A `euclidean domain` is an integral domain that can be endowed with a euclidean division.